The invisible problem that fuels algae and makes pool care harder

 ✅ Step 3: Shock the Pool (Superchlorinate)

-This is the big one.
-Add a high dose of pool shock to kill the algae.
-For green water, you may need 2–3 times the normal shock dose.
+For green water, you may need 2–3× the normal shock dose.
 Follow the directions on your shock product based on pool size.
-Reapply daily or every other day to maintain a high chlorine level.
-Otherwise, Algee will come right back.
+Reapply daily or every other day until chlorine levels stay high.

-📝 Pro Tip: Shock at dusk or night — sunlight can burn off chlorine before it does its job.
+📝 Pro Tip: Shock at dusk or night — sunlight burns off chlorine before it can do its job.

 ✅ Step 4: Brush and Circulate

-Algae cling to pool walls and floor, so brush all surfaces thoroughly.
-Run your pump and filter continuously for 24–48 hours during treatment.
+Algae cling to the pool walls and floor.
+Brush all surfaces thoroughly, then run your pump and filter continuously for 24–48 hours during treatment.

 ✅ Step 5: Backwash or Clean the Filter

-Your filter will be working overtime — clean it regularly to keep water moving and trap dead algae.
+Your filter will be working overtime.
+Clean or backwash it regularly to keep water moving and trap dead algae.

 ✅ Step 6: Use a Pool Clarifier or Flocculant (Optional)